2024 Session Schedule

 For more information on the FAC Ambassador approach please visit: https://fireadaptedco.org/resources/fac-naa/

-Tuesday, October 1, 2024 – Film Starts at 7pm om the Independence Auditorium, Viewline
+Tuesday, October 1, 2024 – Film Starts at 7pm in the Independence Auditorium, Viewline

 • $0 (limited to 70 attendees)